 How To Collaborate with Sales for a Marketing Campaign?

-Sales and marketing collaboration
+Sales and marketing plan

 Bringing together the sales and marketing teams can help organizations maximize their conversions.
 Leads move seamlessly from the marketing side to the sales side of the buyer’s journey, receiving an excellent customer experience throughout.
 The key to creating a more cohesive unit lies in improving communication between each group and working to function as a single team.
 Here are some ideas to bring everyone together.